AtomLinter/linter-scss-lint/README.md

 ## Installation

 The [Linter] package will be installed for you to provide an interface to this package.
-If you are using an alternative debugging interface that supports linter plugins simply disable [Linter].
+If you are using an alternative linter-* consumer feel free to disable the linter package.

 ### `scss-lint` installation